 4. Give GRACE:

 “For it is by grace you have been saved, through faith-and this is not from yourselves, it is the gift of God” (Ephesians 2:8, NIV).
 God’s unmerited, precious gift of grace should be cherished and always extended to others.
-We can choose to love our spouses daily by extending them grace as an act of worship to Christ and as the fruit of our gratitude for the grace he unconditionally extends to us.
+We can choose to love our husbands daily by extending them grace as an act of worship to Christ and as the fruit of our gratitude for the grace he unconditionally extends to us.

 We must choose to extend forgiveness to our spouses daily.
 We are both sinful, broken individuals…destined to fall short of God’s glory on a daily basis.
 Choosing forgiveness over harboring bitterness, blame, and shame is not easy but crucial in building a Christ centered marriage.
 “Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you” (Ephesians 4:32, NIV).
 When we find it difficult to forgive our spouse, let us go to God and ask him to soften our hearts and remind us what his forgiveness means to us in our own lives.

 6. Pray Daily:

 Asking the Lord to help you love your spouse can be done daily through individual prayer time and praying as a couple.
 If you have the desire to keep Christ at the center of your marriage and to love your spouse like Christ loves you, stay in constant communication with the Lord.
 “God can do anything, you know—far more than you could ever imagine or guess or request in your wildest dreams!”(Ephesians 3:20, MSG).

 7. Remain Grateful: